prg007/hw7_systems_micro/README.md

 ### Approach 1

 I tried to inline the function call in naive but unfortunately, didn't see any significant results.
 I guess the compiler already optimizes the function call to `func` in the naive version and replaces it with an inline one.
-My <i>Best run time overall: 0.007855s</i> and is described in approach1.cpp
+My <i>Best run time overall: 0.007855s</i> and is described in `approach1.cpp`

 ### Approach 2

 (Loop Unrolling)
 I decided to go with a loop unrolling value of 12 and changed `i++` to `++i` so that it doesn't create a copy source:[Pre increment vs post increment](https://stackoverflow.com/questions/30941980/why-post-increment-needs-to-make-a-copy-while-pre-increment-does-not) which brought down the 'Best run time overall: 0.007452s'.
-This version is described in approach2.cpp
+This version is described in `approach2.cpp`

 ### Approach 3

+As compared to Approaches 1 and 2, Approach 3 doesn't check for an end of string character and instead checks if the given value is in the range (0 - 9).
+It does this by checking if the unsigned (meaning is greater than 0) is less than 9 `return unsigned(s - '0');` It goes inside the while loop only if the first value is valid(i.e. a digit) so it has fewer number of iterations.
+Also, the data type of the value being computed inside the while loop was changed to `uint_fast32_t`.
+All of these changes gave me a significant improvement from Approach 2 and brought down the `Best run time overall: 0.005603s`.
+This gives me a performance boost of 30% over the naive version in Part 1.
+These changes have been described in `approach3.cpp`.
+Performing loop unrolling on Approach 3 didn't yield any significant changes.

+### Approach 4